 Do you want to make the most of your HMO investment to maximise profits and yields while minimising stress and aggravation?

 This HMO investment guide will give you some great ideas for significantly increasing your rental income and securing your financial future.

 In today's post-Brexit political and economic turmoil, the times when you could rely on the government to help with your retirement are long gone.
 Therefore, as a nation we are on our own when it comes to saving for our retirement fund and securing our financial future.

-Here’s the deal: You can significantly increase your rental yield by converting your property to an HMO (House of Multiple Occupation).
+Here’s the deal: you can significantly increase your rental yield by converting your property to an HMO (house in multiple occupation).

 Scroll down for more...

-A HMO (House of Multiple Occupations), known as a “multi-let”, is a rental property occupied by three or more unrelated people forming one household.
+A HMO, known as a "multi-let", is a rental property occupied by three or more unrelated people forming one household.
 Typically an HMO property will have shared kitchen, living and bathroom facilities and each bedroom is rented out separately; allowing you to significantly increase your rental yields and income.

 Want to know the best part?
 When you want to maximise profits from your property, there is no better method than designing, planning and building an HMO investment.

 Also, total returns on HMOs outperformed standard buy-to-let properties by a huge 40% from 2010-2014.
 HMOs had an average total return of equity (ROE) of 108% over 4 years compared to 77% for buy-to-let properties.

-The fact is simple: Owning an HMO investment is a sure-fire way to significantly increase your rental yield.
+The facts are simple: owning an HMO investment is a surefire way to significantly increase your rental yield.

 HMOs are not only the guaranteed solution to increasing your rental profits, they also succeed in fulfilling a growing social need for high-quality rental properties that are affordable for tenants.
-The cost of renting a room in a HMO is far lower than renting a one-bedroom flat, therefore making HMOs ideal for the mobile workforce, increasing number of students and young professionals.
+The cost of renting a room in an HMO is far lower than renting a one-bedroom flat, therefore making HMOs ideal for the mobile workforce, increasing numbers of students and young professionals.
 In addition, local councils are also raising standards to make sure that residents in the rented property sector live in safe and healthy homes.